IJSComplexMatter/dtmm/doc/introduction.rst

 .. doctest::

+   >>> viewer = dtmm.field_viewer(field_data_out)
-   >>> viewer = dtmm.field_viewer(field_data_out, sample = 0, polarizer = 0,
+   >>> viewer.set_parameters(sample = 0, polarizer = 0,
    ...      focus = -20, analizer = 90)
    >>> fig, ax = viewer.plot() #creates matplotlib figure and axes
    >>> fig.show()

 .. plot:: examples/hello_world.py

-   Simulated optical polarizing microscope image of a nematic droplet with a radial nematic director profile.
+   Simulated optical polarizing microscope image of a nematic droplet with a radial nematic director profile (a point defect in the middle of the sphere).
 You can use sliders to change the focal plane, polarizer, sample rotation, analizer, and light intensity.

 Curious enough?
 Read the :ref:`quickstart`.